Always Logo

 The Always logo shows stability and protection.
-The emblem promises women impeccable cleanliness even with a lot of moisture.
+The emblem promises women impeccable cleanliness, even in high humidity.
 The company’s products keep dry under any circumstances.
 And this is the main quality of all brand products.

 Always: Brand overview